bhagyaspire/cloudhealth-tools/README.md

 **Warning:** Due to a bug in the CloudHealth API groups are unable to be removed from perspectives via the API.
 Groups that should be deleted via the API will have their associated rules deleted, this will cause them to appear aqua green the Web UI making it easy to identify what should be remove.
 CleadHealth has acknowledged the bug, but it's unclear when it will be fixed.

-### SPEC FILES
+## SPEC FILES
 Examples of spec files can be found in `tests/specs`.

 Spec files are in YAML and support the following top-level keys.
 Required keys are in **bold**.

  * **Name**: Name to set for the perspective.
  * Reports: Boolean if the perspective should be included in the reports.
-When creating will default to True.
+When creating will default to `True`.
 When updating will default to what is already set for the perspective.
  * **Groups**: A list of group mappings.
 See next section for details.

-#### GROUP MAPS
+### GROUP MAPS
 Perspective groups are represented via YAML mappings.
-Each group mappings have the following keys, with required keys are in **bold**.
+Each group mapping has the following keys with required keys are in **bold**.

  * **Type**: Group type, with valid values being: `Search`, `Categorize` or `GroupByTagValue`. `Search` and `Categorize` mirror the Web GUI, while `GroupByTagValue` provides a short hand to build multiple groups.
 Details on `GroupByTagValue` can be found below in the Values key below.
  * Name: Name of the group.
 This is required for all types except `GroupByTagValue`.